cwru-eecs338/hello_syscalls/README.md

 to an abstract file called "standard out," this process requires a system call `write()`.

-Now, open `write_syscall.c` and see that we have now implemented priting to standard out as an explicit call to `write()`.
+Now, open `write_syscall.c` and see that we have now implemented printing to standard out as an explicit call to `write()`.
 Normally, you have to open a file to write to it.
 When you open a file, you are given a file descriptor (just an integer) that you use to specify the file to which you want to write.
 In this